 - Outcome-focused employment: Performance is measured by results and deliverables rather than tenure.

-In today’s changing job market, full-time contingent work is becoming more and more popular for both businesses and professionals since it combines the stability of full-time work with the flexibility of contemporary workforce models.
+In today’s changing job market, full-time contingent work is becoming increasingly popular for both businesses and professionals, as it combines the stability of full-time work with the flexibility of contemporary workforce models.

 Why is full-time contingent work usually more stable than assumed?

 Full-time contingent work is commonly seen as a temporary or uncertain form of employment.
-However, in practice, it can offer a high level of stability.
+However, in practice, it can offer high stability.
 Sometimes, even more than traditional employment.
 Some of the reasons why full-time contingent work is stable are as follows:

 - Long-term engagements: Multiple contingent roles are made to support ongoing business requirements and are often renewed.
 This usually lasts for months and years.